petuum/medical_images/README.md

-# medcial_images
+# Medical Images Project
-Build medical image system with CASL projects.
+In this repository, we show how to build medical image systems with the CASL projects.
+Please stay tuned for future updates.